-It is also possible to have a completely independent plug-in to be recompiled and tested together with Frama-C's kernel.
+It is also possible to have a completely independent plug-in recompile and test together with Frama-C's kernel.
 For that, Frama-C must be aware of the existence of the plug-in.
 This can be done in two ways:

-- All sub-directories of src/directory in Frama-C sources which are not known to Frama-C's kernel are assumed to be external plug-ins. - One can use the --enable-external option of configure which takes as argument the path to the plugin
+- All sub-directories of src/ directory in Frama-C sources which are not known to Frama-C's kernel are assumed to be external plug-ins. - One can use the --enable-external option of configure which takes as argument the path to the plugin